Denbergvanthijs/musaic/README.md

 ![Current NN](src/main/python/smt22/model.png)

+Training scripts for other configurations of models can also be found, they are named `train_*.py`.
+These models are not guaranteed to work and require some changes to musaic.

 ### Generating batches of music

 The script to generate a batch of music can be found in `.\src\main\python\batch_generate.py`.
 Run this script as the following: